Rdmkr/minsky/gui-js/readme/folder-structure.md

 │   ├── menu [The popup UIs for Electron Menus]
 │   ├── minsky-server [The Socket.IO server (We are no longer using this.
-Kept here as a backup)] │   ├── shared [Shared Resources across projects (like shared constants, functions,interfaces, css themes etc)] │   └── ui-components [Angular UI components for context menus, non menu popups etc] ├── minsky-docs [HELP menu related resources]
+Kept here as a backup)] │   ├── shared [Shared Resources across projects (like shared constants, functions,interfaces, css themes etc)] │   └── shared-ui [Angular UI components for context menus, non menu popups etc] ├── minsky-docs [HELP menu related resources]
 ├── README.md
 ├── package.json